 A Norwegian study suggests exposure to cleaning products has the same effect on the lungs as smoking 20 cigarettes a day.

-Quaternary ammonium compounds (QUATS) in household cleaning products are known to sensitise the airways.
+Quaternary ammonium compounds (QUATS) in household cleaning products are known to sensitize the airways.
 Repeated exposure to QUATS could lead to remodelling of the airways and long term lung decline.

 Multiple studies have reported that women cleaning at home or as professional cleaners show accelerated declines in lung function and a higher risk of long-term respiratory and cardiovascular health.